 We put 100% of proceeds towards building better producer businesses in Haiti.
 By adding Haitian Chocolate to your arsenal – you’ll leverage our good work, and your customers will appreciate your commitment to farmers.

 Roasting Profile : Roasting is an artful science.
-After several tests on an Artisan 6, we adopted a medium, 15-minute roast with low initial heat to maintain Haiti’s unique sweetness and floral notes.
+After several tests, we adopted a medium-dark, 15-minute roast with low initial heat to maintain Haiti’s unique sweetness and floral notes.

 Lighter = sweetness and floral notes